System design interview guide

 Concerts, stadiums, and festivals — one cell becomes a city

-Stalking reports and abuse — your API is a surveillance tool
+Stalking reports and abuse

-Location write storms and index write QPS
+Location write storms

-What good teams do — Throttle POST /location per device with 429 and Retry-After; batch updates client-side; backpressure when index lag exceeds SLO.
+What good teams do — Throttle POST /location per device with 429 and Retry-After.
+Batch updates client-side.
+Backpressure when index lag exceeds SLO.
 Measure cells with highest cardinality, query p99, index lag.

 [ Location write storm ] → index write QPS ↑